-On January 3, 2024 we received a request from Petrogas for an IHA to take marine mammals incidental to Ferndale Pier Maintenance Activities in Ferndale.
-Washington, Following NMFS' review of the application, Petrogas submitted a revised version on March 26, 2024.
-The application was deemed adequate and complete on April 25, 2024.
-Petrogas has requested authorization of take by Level B harassment for harbor seal, California sea lion.
-Steller sea lion and harbor porpoise and, for harbor seal and harbor porpoise only, take by Level A harassment.
-Neither Petrogas nor NMFS expect serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.
+On February 29, 2024 we received a request from Phillips 66 for an IHA to take marine mammals incidental to Ferndale Refinery Dock Maintenance and Pile Replacement Activities in Ferndale, Washington.
+Following NMFS' review of the application, Phillips 66 submitted revised versions on May 16 and May 20, 2024.
+The application was deemed adequate and complete on May 21, 2024.
+Phillips 66 has requested authorization of take by Level B harassment for harbor seal, California sea lion, Steller sea lion and harbor porpoise.
+Neither Phillips 66 nor NMFS expect serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.